 Instructions

-- Add the salmon cubes to the marinade.
+- Add the salmon cubes to the marinade and set aside.

-- In a bowl, add all the ingredients for the spicy mayo and mix to combine.
+- While the rice is cooking, In a bowl, add all the ingredients for the spicy mayo and mix to combine.

-- Prepare the salmon bowl putting rice first into a bowl, then the salmon pieces.
+- Prepare the salmon bowl putting rice first into the bowl, then the salmon pieces.
 5-6 pieces per bowl is good.
+Finally add the vegetables and drizzle the spicy mayo.
+You can be as generous with this as you want.
+Finish off with some cilantro.

 Notes